gbobr/babys-log/docs/TERMS_OF_USE_EN.md

-# Terms of Use for Bitácora del Bebé (Baby Tracker)
+# Terms of Use for Bitácora del Bebé / Baby's Log

 **Last Updated:** November 17, 2024